Catherine Zeta-Jones: 1998–2000: Hollywood breakthrough and success

 Steven Spielberg took notice of Zeta-Jones in Titanic and recommended her to Martin Campbell, who was directing The Mask of Zorro (1998) for Spielberg's production company Amblin Entertainment.
 Campbell cast her as the leading lady instead of Izabella Scorupco, who was his original choice for the part.
-Co-starring Anthony Hopkins and Antonio Banderas, the film tells the story of Zorro (Hopkins), a Spanish warrior (the film is set in Old California) who sets out to avenge the death of his wife and find his lost daughter Elena (Zeta-Jones).
+Co-starring Anthony Hopkins and Antonio Banderas, the Old California-set film tells the story of Zorro (Hopkins), a Spanish warrior who sets out to avenge the death of his wife and find his lost daughter Elena (Zeta-Jones).
 She found similarities between her "volatile" Celtic personality and her Latin character's temperament, and in preparation she learnt dancing, riding and sword-fighting, and took diction lessons in Spanish.
 Filming action and dance sequences while wearing heavy corsets in the dry Mexican desert proved challenging for Zeta-Jones, but she found the experience "worth suffering for".
 The Mask of Zorro was positively received by the critics and grossed over $250 million worldwide.
 The role proved to be a breakthrough for her and she was nominated for the MTV Movie Award for Best Breakthrough Performance.

 Zeta-Jones's first release of 1999 was the heist film Entrapment, in which she starred opposite Sean Connery as a seductive insurance agent on the lookout for an art thief.
 Despite a negative critical reception, the film was a commercial success; Janet Maslin of The New York Times thought the film provided Zeta-Jones a platform to "show off her slithery skills", and Desson Howe of The Washington Post called on viewers to appreciate the sex appeal she brought to the role.
 Later that year, Zeta-Jones appeared alongside Liam Neeson and Lili Taylor in The Haunting, a remake of the 1963 film of the same name about a team of paranormal experts who look into strange occurrences in an ill-fated mansion.
 The horror feature received generally poor reviews but found a significant worldwide audience.
 In a scathing review, the critic Mick LaSalle wrote that "Zeta-Jones seems less an actress and more a pretty face, and not an interesting one at that".